theod07/recommend-a-graham/README.md

 ```
 The set of all strings is our corpus.
 We'll call each string a document.
 Each document has a word count, of course.
-In s3, "the" and "cat" each show up once, and everything else is zero.
-We'll call this a term frequency vector.
+In s3, "the" and "cat" each show up once, and everything else is zero: `[0 0 1 0 1]`.
+We'll call this the term frequency vector.

 We can also look at the count of documents that contain each term to get an IDF vector.
-This is the money maker.
-Terms that show up often have a larger denominator and are valued less.
+This is the money maker!!
+Terms that show up often have a larger denominator, so they contribute less to the model.

 <img style="float:center" src="./slides/Slide12.jpg" />